Kappa-Dev/ReGraph/_sources/tutorial1.rst.txt

 which in their essence are static classes.
 These classes contain all standard set theoretic operations and follow the common interface defined in the base class `AttributeSet` (as all previously presented attribute set classes).
-Cosider a couple of examples illustrating the behaviour of `UniversalSet` and `EmptySet`:
+Consider a couple of examples illustrating the behaviour of `UniversalSet` and `EmptySet`:

 >>> univ = atsets.UniversalSet()
 >>> empty = atsets.EmptySet()